2) SKIP TRACING AND LOCATING MISSING

 others.

-3) SURVEILLANCE
+3. SURVEILLANCE

 AND SURVEILLANCE PHOTOGRAPHY

-and operating just below the radar so no one knows
+blending in naturally and operating just below the

-investigations, including insurance fraud, Workers
+in many investigations including insurance fraud,

-Compensation, internal theft, marital
+personal injury, internal theft, and marital

-You’ll learn the same tactics used by the FBI’s
+investigations, you’ll learn the same tactics used

-Special Surveillance Group (SSG) to follow subjects
+by the FBI’s Special Surveillance Group (SSG) to

-You’ll learn hundreds of surveillance tips and the
+hundreds of surveillance tips, including the latest

-and unmanned remote surveillance photography, as
+GPS and unmanned remote surveillance technology to

-surveillance exercises in your community and submit
+surveillance assignments in your community and

-photos and surveillance reports back to DTI
+submit photos and surveillance reports to DTI

 for grading and critiquing.

-4) LEGAL INVESTIGATIONS
+INVESTIGATIONS

 Legal investigators work closely with attorneys,